JesseZhuang/SystemDesign/DDIA/ch11.stream.processing/notes.md

 Streams come from (user activity events, sensors, and writes to DBs) and are transported through direct messaging, via message brokers, and in event logs.

+What you can do with the stream

+1. Take the data in the events and write to a DB, cache, search index, or similar storage system.
+This is a good way to keep a DB in sync with other parts of the system.
+1. Push the events to users in some way, e.g., sending email or push notifications, or by streaming to a real-time dashboard.
+In this case, a human is the ultimate consumer.
+1. Process one or more streams to produce one or more output streams.
+Streams may go through a pipeline consisting several such stages before they eventually end up at an output (option 1 or 2).

+A pice of code processing streams is known as an operator or a job, closely related to Unix processes and MapReduce jobs.
+Pattern is similar: consume in a read-only fashion and writes to a different location in an append-only fashion.

+The patterns for partitioning, parallelization, transforming, and filtering are also similar to those in MapReduce and dataflow engines.

+The one crucial difference is that a stream never ends.
+Implications: sorting does not make sense, so sort-merge joins (p403) cannot be used.
+Fault-tolerance mechanisms must also change: for a stream job running for several years, restarting from beginning after a crash may not be a viable option.

+### 11.3.1 Uses of Stream Processing

+### 11.3.2

+## Summary

 <!-- References -->